frisky-gh/foucault03/README.md

 ## Description

-Foucault03 monitors logs treated by fluentd tagged "multiline.**".
+Foucault03 system monitors logs treated by fluentd and tagged "multilinelog.**".
 The system detects anomaly logs defined by pre-generated patterns.
 Patterns are builded from sample logs and build rules.
 If you hope to monitor /var/log/messages, you may use /var/log/messages